AtsushiSakai/PythonRobotics/docs/modules/slam/ekf_slam.rst

     def calc_LM_Pos(x, z):
         """
-        Calcualtes the pose in the world coordinate frame of a landmark at the given measurement.
+        Calculates the pose in the world coordinate frame of a landmark at the given measurement.

         :param x: [x; y; theta]
         :param z: [range; bearing]